Rancher in Alberta with a $3M Family Farm Transfer: Bill C-208 Intergenerational Rules in 2026

 Question: Can the capital gains reserve spread an Alberta farm transfer over 10 years?

 Answer: Yes.
 The standard capital gains reserve under Section 40(1)(a)(iii) limits deferral to 5 years (minimum 20% of the gain recognized annually).
 However, Section 40(1.1) provides an extended 10-year reserve for qualified farm property and qualified fishing property transferred to a child, grandchild, or parent.
 The minimum recognition is 10% of the gain per year.
-For Wayne's $1,350,000 taxable gain (after the $1,250,000 LCGE), a 10-year reserve means recognizing approximately $135,000 of capital gain per year.
-At the 50% inclusion rate (since $135,000 is well below the $250,000 threshold), that produces $67,500 of taxable income per year from the transfer — taxed at rates well below the 48.00% top Alberta rate.
+For Wayne's $1,350,000 remaining gain (after the $1,250,000 LCGE), a 10-year reserve means recognizing approximately $135,000 of capital gain per year.
+At the flat 50% inclusion rate, that produces $67,500 of taxable income per year from the transfer.
+Because $67,500 sits well below Alberta's top bracket, the effective marginal rate is roughly 30–32% rather than the 48.00% top rate, producing roughly $20,000 to $22,000 of annual tax on the transfer slice.
 The 10-year reserve requires the transfer to be structured with a genuine vendor take-back note or installment payments over the period.
 If the daughter's corporation pays the full $3M in cash at closing, no reserve is available regardless of the property type.

 Question: What happens if CRA denies the Bill C-208 intergenerational transfer treatment?